 Overtime is an option with off-campus employers unless you are an international student.

 Can I only work over the summer to partially offset the cost of tuition while getting credits?

 Yes, but limiting your work to summer hours will not maximize the earning and professional development potential of the program.

 How much will I be paid per hour?

 Your hourly pay will vary depending on employment opportunity.

-- If I earn more than the cost of tuition and room and board, can I keep the extra money (or put it towards books)?
+If I earn more than the cost of tuition and room and board, can I keep the extra money?